 The Nuclear Industry Today

-In 2012, the spot price declined from $52 (US) per pound to the low $42 (US) per pound range.
+In 2013, the spot price declined from $44 (US) per pound to a low of about $34 (US) per pound.
 Utilities continue to be well covered under existing contracts.
 Given the current uncertainties in the market, we expect utilities and other market participants will continue to be opportunistic in their buying.
-We expect uranium demand in the near- to medium-term to remain somewhat discretionary, and prices to be relatively stable in 2013.
+We expect contracting over the next 12 months to remain somewhat discretionary.

 |Uranium ($US/lb U3O8)1|